 The Ghost Army Collection

-Originally appeared in World War II magazine; © 2020 HISTORYNET, LLC, with permission of the publisher.
+Article originally appeared in World War II magazine; © 2020 HISTORYNET, LLC.